conda-incubator/conda-pypi/docs/quickstart.md

 - The `base` environment.
 - All new environments that include `pip`.
-- Existing environments that `pip`, but only after running a conda command on them.
+- Existing environments that already have `pip`, but only after running a conda command on them.

 More details at {ref}`externally-managed`.